Day 1 : Finding Center

 How straight & centered do your hips feel?

-- are there any adjustments you’d like to make here?
+– Are there any adjustments you'd like to make here?

 Is your lower back serving to lift your body?
 Perhaps tilting you slightly forward, toward the keyboard?